AmalMathew2225/Absurd_Autocorrect/README.md

 # Installation
 =======
-# 🎭 Absurd Autocorrect- The Mean Autocorrect Extension
+# 🎭Errorly - The Absurd Autocorrect- The Mean Autocorrect Extension

 A Chrome extension that intentionally replaces words with insulting, sarcastic, or otherwise rude/funny alternatives.
 Because nice is boring.